Ghayyas/todoApp/README.md

-Creating Simple Todo App Using Angular material and Firebase [a link] (https://geniuz.firebaseapp.com)
+#Creating Simple Todo App Using Angular material and Firebase.

+[ You can Find it here...] (https://geniuz.firebaseapp.com)